mjrskiles/csc394_capstone/README.md

   - After you pull and fix any errors, that's when you make changes to the code.
   - After you make some changes, and everything seems to be working:
     - `$ git commit -a -m "You type a commit message here explaining what you did"`
+      - The -a flag means "all".
+Commits changes to all modified files.
+      - The -m flag means "message".
+If you leave out the -m git will open a text editor (probably vi) and ask you to type a message.
+        - Side note: If you do find yourself in vi, you can quit by typing `:q` and hitting enter.
+          - To start typing in vi press `i`
+          - To navigate press esc and use hjkl keys to move the cursor
+          - When you're done typing your commit message, save and quit with esc, then `:wq`
     - `$ git pull`
       - Fix merge errors if there are any
       - The reason you pull right now is so that you don't push errors up to the github repo.